-The Clark Scholars Program at the University of Maryland was established as part of Building Together, the Foundation’s $219.5 million investment in the University of Maryland announced October 2017.
+The Clark Scholars Program at the University of Maryland was established as part of Building Together, the A. James and Alice B. Clark Foundation’s $219.5 million investment in the University of Maryland announced October 2017.

-The Clark Scholars Program is designed to recruit, retain, and graduate exceptionally talented engineering students with financial need who are poised to take on society’s Grand Challenges.
-Clark Scholars will confront these challenges with a multidisciplinary, socially aware, and entrepreneurial background and will earn the designation of National Academy of Engineering Grand Challenge Scholars.
+The Clark Scholars Program is designed to welcome, retain, and graduate exceptionally talented engineering students with financial need who are poised to take on society's Grand Challenges.
+Clark Scholars will confront these challenges with a multidisciplinary, socially aware, and entrepreneurial background.
+In addition, Clark Scholars will gain experience and knowledge through hands-on learning and experiential learning opportunities.
 The goal of the Clark Scholars Program is to graduate 100% of program participants with little to no college debt and for these graduates to join the network of leading Clark Scholars alumni who are advancing technology through innovation.

 Students selected for this distinguished program will receive need-based scholarships.
 The program will support up to 10 new state of Maryland students each year, for a maximum of 40 students when fully enrolled.
 The program launched with an inaugural cohort of 10 students in Fall 2018.